ccremer/simplemonitor-docker/README.md

 # About this Docker image

-This docker image installs SimpleMonitor on Debian Stretch or Alpine and includes a nginx Webserver, where you can get the status of your hosts and services.
+This docker image installs SimpleMonitor on Alpine and includes a nginx webserver, where you can get the status of your hosts and services.

 ## Run it